READY LAWN WELLINGTON

 How much does ready lawn cost?

 Depending on the site, the existing lawn may need to be sprayed with a broad-spectrum herbicide to ensure no unwanted weed growth comes through the new lawn.
-Also, the gound may need to be worked to loosen and level any areas that need it.
+Also, the ground may need to be worked to loosen and level any areas that need it.

 New ready lawn requires a healthy topsoil base to thrive.
 The topsoil in the root base of the ready lawn is not enough alone to sustain the lawn long term.
 If your existing soil is lacking in quality we will add a layer of good quality soil before rolling out any ready lawn.
 Sometimes this means digging down the existing soil base and removing material to avoid having your lawn level higher than any pathways or driveways etc.